straysheep-dev/vagrant-configs/kali/README.md

 Hyper-V is the default provider.
 Just comment the Hyper-V section and uncomment the VirtualBox section to change this.

+*NOTE: You will need to run `kali-tweaks` on first boot and install the Hyper-V utilities within the guest for enhanced session mode.*

 Share a `provisioning/` folder containing your playbooks or roles from the current directory to run ansible from the Vagrant host by uncommenting the following lines:

 ```